 Scale audit fees

-The bid prices submitted in response to PSAA’s 2022 audit services procurement reflected a significant increase compared to our previous procurement in 2017.
-The audit industry has faced major challenges in the intervening period.
-In addition local audit faces several distinctive difficulties which have resulted in a less competitive market.
-In autumn 2023 PSAA will […]
+The bid rates submitted in response to PSAA’s 2022 audit services procurement, covering the audits of 2023/24 to 2027/28, required a significant increase in audit fees compared to our previous procurement in 2017.
+The factors that led to this increase principally relate to increased audit requirements and a less competitive local audit market.
+In consulting […]

-Read more of: What do you think the audit fees will be from April 2023?
+Read more of: What audit fees apply under the audit contracts from April 2023?

-The mechanism for allocating the costs of individual firm bids is the scale fee, which allocates the total costs of all firms’ tenders and PSAA total costs (approx. 4%) in a proportionate way across all bodies.
+The mechanism for allocating the costs of individual firm bids is the scale fee, which allocates the total costs of all firms’ tenders and PSAA total costs (approximately 3%) in a proportionate way across all bodies.
 The scale fee does not vary in relation to which firm is appointed as auditor.
 Contingencies are not built […]

 Read more of: What is the mechanism for allocating the cost of individual audit firm bids?